Here’s the short answer:

 Someone who belongs to Christ cares about what Jesus cares about.

-If I claim Christ, then HE is my greatest priority, knowing Him is my most passionate goal, pleasing Him is what I long to do more than anything out of thankfulness and amazement for all that He has done to die in my place and take the wrath of God I deserved upon Himself.
+If I claim Christ, then HE is my greatest priority and love.
+Knowing Him is my most passionate goal.
+Pleasing Him is what I long to do more than anything out of thankfulness and amazement for all that He has done to die in my place and take the wrath of God I deserved upon Himself.
 I don’t obey Him to “earn” heaven.
 I can’t earn heaven.
 Only Jesus can earn heaven.
-I obey Him because I am overflowing with love and gratitude to Him.
+Only He lived a perfect life that was totally pleasing to God.
+I obey Him because I am overflowing with love and gratitude to Him because of what He did for me.

 If Jesus is my LORD and my God – He can ask me to do anything and I can only say with joy, “YES, LORD!”

-- If you do not have Jesus as Lord – or you have questions, please ask me!!
+- If you do not have Jesus as the Lord of your life – or you have questions, please ask me!!
 I’m glad to talk with you about how you can know Jesus and have the eternal life He offers to you!
 Leave me a comment, please!
+(You may send me an email on my Contact page.)

 When Jesus is my Lord, He changes my heart, my desires, my priorities, my thoughts and my character.
-I DIE to my old sinful nature, it is crucified with Christ on the cross and I put on my new man in Christ and live in the power of His Spirit.
+I DIE to my old sinful nature, it is crucified with Christ on the cross and I put on my new nature in Christ and live in the power of His Spirit.
+I am a new creation!
+Old things have passed away.
+Now I live for God.

 If I enjoy sin or have no qualms with continuing to sin – something is seriously wrong.